Skip to main content

 View Answer:

-Interview Response: Yes, you can mix predefined parameters with the rest parameter in JavaScript functions.
+Interview Response: You can mix predefined parameters with the rest parameters in functions.
 There is a limit to its use in the form of the order of arguments.
 Predefined parameters must precede the rest parameter, or it may result in an error.
 The best way to remember this is to "Rest at the end".

 Code Example: